stevearrants/style/docs/structurecontent.md

 A wall of text overwhelms readers.
 Use subheads and bullet points as they provide clear narrative structure for readers in a hurry.
-Put information-rich words at the beginning of the phrase, and use the active voice.
+Put information-rich words at the beginning of the phrase and use the active voice.

 Instead of:

-> How to use the Schematron to validate your document and find errors
+> How to validate your changes and find errors

 Use:

-> Validate with the Schematron
+> Validate your document

 Tables are a good way to visualize a lot of data.
 Long paragraphs with a lot of names, dates, and other information are much more difficult to